isis3710-uniandes-backup/Team04-back/README.md

 # Team04-back
-Here is the Back-end of Team 04 web development project
+Here is the Back-end of Team 04 web development project <br/>

+This app will manage travels between multiple destinations, considering air, sea and land routes depending on user's choice.
+We will calculate the best route, the best lodging and the best activities to do in every destination of the whole travel.

 ## Installation